JK-CodeLab/BSTD/README.md

 Set a path for the animals to travel on, place your towers, and defeat the endless waves of animals.
 Good Luck!

-## Running the Game
-1. Download the game files
-2. Run the BSTD.jar file

 ## Overview
 This is a tower defense game.
 The goal is to defeat all the enemies before they reach the end of the path.